-7.14 Any development around the village edges needs to be designed in a way that will provide a sense of enclosure to the village, prevent unchecked sprawl and ensure that new areas of homes can positively respond to the landscape.
+Any development around the village edges needs to be designed in a way that will provide a sense of enclosure to the village, prevent unchecked sprawl and ensure that new areas of homes can positively respond to the landscape.

-7.15 Development on or near the edge of the built-up area should encourage public access to the countryside beyond.
+Development on or near the edge of the built up area must encourage public access to the countryside beyond.
 Small clusters of no more than 10 dwellings can allow for sufficient open space to be threaded between dwellings to create an open and integrated edge with countryside.

-7.16 New development also needs to integrate the use of sustainable modes of travel between the site and the heart of the existing built areas.
+New development also needs to integrate the use of sustainable modes of travel between the site and the heart of the existing built areas.